The Wright Institute Psy.D. Program Frequently Asked Questions

 When will I know if I am invited to an interview?

-The admissions committee begins to review complete applications in late December.
+Interviews begin mid January and typically end mid March.
 If you are selected for an interview, you will be sent an email inviting you to schedule a convenient time using our online scheduling system.
-Interviews begin mid January and typically end mid March.

 If I am from out of state or out of the country, do I need to interview in person?